Geography 353 Cartography and Visualization

 Learn the logic and guidelines for making maps with computers

-Learn how a map is constructed from beginning to end:
+Learn the process of map making from beginning to end

 Familiarize yourself with basic computer skills: working with Windows,